-This is where to stay in Cinque Terre, Italy!
-We’ve gathered the best hotels in each village for every budget option — complete with must-know packing tips!
+This detailed guide covers where to stay in Cinque Terre and the best hotels in each village (for every budget option)!

 Through visiting Cinque Terre numerous times and doing extensive research on the area, we’ve not only compiled the benefits of staying in each village, but our top accommodation recommendations as well.

 Where to Stay in Cinque Terre (And the Best Hotels in Each Village)

 Set on the dramatic Italian Riviera Coastline, the centuries-old villages that comprise Cinque Terre are Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso al Mare and, for a nearby must-see and excellent starting point into the Cinque Terre, Levanto.

 Linked by a hiking trail, a ferry, as well as a train that runs between La Spezia and Levanto, the villages are together characterized by their pastel-colored buildings, nearby agriculture, and rugged coastal charm.

 The most eastern of the Cinque Terre villages, Riomaggiore dates back to the 8th century and is home to the main park office of the region.
 Riomaggiore is perfect for travelers looking for more of a local vibe and who don’t mind carrying their luggage up several flights of stairs.

 While staying in the village, head on up to Torre Guardiola (a lookout where you’ll find excellent sea views and birdwatching), spend time at pebbly, rugged Fossola Beach, visit Riomaggiore’s well-equipped diving center, or visit Via Colombo, the main street where there are plenty of shops and restaurants.